neo Rename - Simple handling, powerful features.

 Remove year/month folders from the URL

-The neo Rename plugin enables removing date subfolders from the image path afterwards.
-This is helpful if you forgot to disable the "Organize my uploads into month- and year-based folders" option when setting up a new WordPress instance.
-With a single click everything is done to remove the year and month segment from the filepath and URL.
+The neo Rename plugin allows removing the date subfolders from the image path afterwards.
+This is helpful if you forgot to disable the option "Organize my uploads into month- and year-based folders" when setting up a new WordPress instance.
+With a single click everything is done to remove the year and month segment from the file path and URL.

-- Move all media out of date folders into the main upload directory
+- Move all media from date folders to the main uploads directory

-- Update all references across the entire database
+- Adjust all references in the entire database

 - Derive filename and title from removed subfolders